A classic roasted turkey filled with savory homemade bread stuffing.

-- Liberally season the turkey with the salt and black pepper, to taste, taking care to season the outside as well as the internal cavity.
+- Liberally season the turkey with 1-1 1/2 Tbsp. salt and black pepper, to taste, taking care to season the outside as well as the internal cavity.
 Set the turkey breast side up onto the roasting rack and tuck the wing tips underneath the legs.

-- In a small bowl, stir the softened butter and olive oil together until mostly combined.
+- In a small bowl, stir 1/4 cup softened butter and olive oil together until mostly combined.
 It is okay if some pieces of butter are still visible.

 - With clean hands, rub the butter and olive oil all over the surface of the turkey, and under the breast skin.

-- With a sharp knife, cut the baguette into ½” cubes and place in a large mixing bowl.
+- With a sharp knife, cut the bread into 1/2-inch cubes and place in a large mixing bowl.
 Finely dice the onion and celery.
 Mince the garlic cloves.

 - Transfer the cooked vegetables to the bowl of bread cubes.
 Season with 1/2 tsp. salt and black pepper, to taste.

-- In a large mixing bowl, whisk together the egg white and 1 1/4 cups of chicken broth.
+- In a large mixing bowl, whisk together the egg white and 1 1/4 cups chicken broth.
 Pour the broth over the bread cubes.
 Fold with a rubber spatula until the bread is evenly moistened and holds together slightly when pinched.
-Add up to an additional 1/2 cup of broth, if needed.

 - Using a spoon and clean hands, fill the cavity of the turkey with stuffing, taking care to not pack it too tightly.
 There may be some stuffing left unused.